sehilnlf/EnglishErrorCorrectionApp/README.md

 # English-Grammar-Correction-App
 [Ongoing]
-English Grammar Correction App using transformers model: facebook/bart-large.
-Re and difflib is to preprocess.
+English Error Correction tool using transformers model: **facebook/bart-large** to correct grammar error. **Re and difflib** is to correct typing error.

 ### Inference

-This example demonstrates how to use the `transformers` library to test this model.
+This example demonstrates how to use the `transformers` library to test model.

 ```python
 from transformers import pipeline